SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 ### Module Config File

 If you have created a fork from the SCIRun Git repository begin by creating a new branch in your repository.
 Be sure to commit your changes to your repository often as this can help you and the developers fix and make improvements to the code.
 It is often easiest to modify existing code to fit your purposes than create new code, so determine a module that has similar functionality or structure to the new module.
-If desired, there is also the template files described in [Chapter 2](#files-needed-for-a-new-module) to use as a basis.
+If desired, there is also the template files described in [Files Needed for a New Module](#files-needed-for-a-new-module) to use as a basis.
 In this example, we will provide the code needed, so it is not necessary to copy another module.
 Begin with the module config file.
 Create a new text file in the module factory configuration directory (`src/Modules/Factory/Config/`) for the new module.
 It should be named *TestModuleSimple.module* or something similar.
 The text of the file should be:

 ```